moeinoddin/Java-Course-Summary-Notes/Markdown_boostnote/java-primary-aspects.md

     > 1.  console applications, which support character or text output to a computer screen.
     > 2.  windowed applications, which create a GUI with elements such as menus, toolbars, and dialog boxes.

+### memory regions in java

+static data

+> for variables that are neither created or destroyed throughout the program, like name constants and other class variables(static fields)

+heap

+> used when creating objects, memory is allocated from the heap

+stack

+> used to store local variables of methods
+> a new stackframe is created when calling a method

+    remember in heap-stack diagrams:
+    heap --> new objects are created, store here stack --> reference to ojects
+    **: different usage might cause some things to go 		  to stack form heap
+    ***: all down to new objects

+-   in classical architectures, heap and stack grow from opposite size to maximize memory usage
+-   in heap-stack trace's we also need to consider an overhead memory to define the start of objects(in heap) and start of methods(in stack)
+-   heap starts at 1000 and stack at FFFC. each memory size is 4bytes. thus the above numbers change by 4.
+    all fields, local var's,references and etc take 4bytes
+-   for primitive types we do not show any allocated memory, because they do not need a reference in stack to heap. calculate outside of both(not really), and then store in heap.

 sad